AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.3.1 Streaming Aggregator
 The job receives Flume events from the Spark Sink and computes the aggregated value.
 Since the Pull-approach was selected, Avro serialisation is used.
 The job splits the event stream into time window long batches having the name key name, then a custom defined function is applied every slide interval.
 Notice that slide interval can be smaller than time window.
 For this purpose the `reduceByKeyAndWindow` function is used.
-Depending on the key field different custom function can be applied (as defined in Section 2): drop a tag, average value over all hosts, etc.
+Depending on the key field different custom function can be applied: drop a tag, average value over all hosts, etc.

 The information how build and configure Spark Streaming Aggregator are provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/spark-streaming-aggregator).